 For Cain, the ebullient, up-by-his-bootstraps multi-millionaire businessman, there is virtually no political downside to his tough message for the tens of millions of unemployed blacks and Hispanics.
 It is a message that resonates with many Republican conservatives who are demanding a downsizing of government and an end to federal interventionism in the economy and health care system.

-“Sky-high unemployment among young African Americans and Hispanics is often ignored by Republicans, except to point out how Obama has failed,” noted Lawrence Sabato, a University of Virginia political expert.
-“The plight of working minorities has little resonance in the GOP primary season.”
+“Sky-high unemployment among young African-Americans and Hispanics is often ignored by Republicans, except to point out how Obama has failed,” noted Lawrence Sabato, a University of Virginia political expert.
+“The plight of working minorities has little resonance during the GOP primary season.

-“African Americans are very proud that there is an African-American man who is the most powerful man in the world, and they hold on to that with everything they possibly can, but it’s starting to slip because of the pain of the American community,” Rep. Maxine Waters, D-Calif., said last month.
+“African Americans are very proud that there is an African American man who is the most powerful man in the world, and they hold on to that with everything they possibly can, but it’s starting to slip because of the pain of the American community,” Rep. Maxine Waters posts, D-Calif., said last month.